Frequently Asked Questions

 When I go to book it appears full.
 Can I still attend?

-While many sessions under the Certficate of Personal Development programme may appear full, we often get a number not turning up so you can always come along.
-The vast majority of the time there are places and students take these.
+We strongly recommend booking as early as you can once the bookings open.
+"Walk-up" is permitted when other students do not take up their places.
 Howevever, there is always the off chance that everyone might appear so if this should happen anyone without a prior booking may be asked to come onto a later session.
 Externally-certified courses and sessions are not covered under this arrangement due to payment requirements, strict quota control and prior registrations.
 Always check with us if you wish to attend one of these courses or sessions.

 Do you print certificates?

-Certificates for the Diploma and externally-certificated (paid for) courses only are issued in hard copy format.
-The latter are processed by the relevant awarding body and can take between 1 and 4 weeks to process.
+Certificates for the Diploma and externally-certified (paid for) courses only are issued in hard copy format.
+The latter are processed by the relevant awarding body and can take between 1 and 6 weeks to process.
 You will be advised when we receive them.

 When do sessions take place?
 Are you putting more sessions on?

-Our sessions run during the academic year in term time.
-We start at the end of September/beginning October until 2nd/3rd week of December.
-We then recommence 2nd/3rd week of January until the very end of June.
+There are sessions running each weekday with daytime and evening slots.
+Some externally-certified courses take place on Saturdays.
+We start in week 1 of the Autumn semester and run up to the middle of December.
+We then recommence 2nd/3rd week of January until the Easter break with a shorter timetable possible in the summer term.
 We also operate around the Christmas and Easter holiday periods for students who are local or remaining in Cardiff during these times.
+To view the current semester schedule go to https://www.cardiffstudents.com/jobs-skills/skills-development-service/

 Do you run summer sessions?